mobizt/Firebase-ESP32/README.md

 * Supports data **backup and restore** that working with SD card.

 * Supports **blob** or binary data from memory and **File stream** from SD card.

+* Supports setup pin for SD card used in this library.